First-Time Domestic Violence Charge in CA

 Domestic Violence Charges in California

 California law defines domestic violence broadly as abuse committed against a spouse, cohabitant, dating partner, or anyone you have a close relationship with.
-It covers a wide range of actions like hitting, shoving, threats, and other behaviors intended to control, isolate, or cause fear.
+It covers actions such as hitting, shoving, making threats, and other behaviors intended to control, isolate, or instill fear.

 Common charges include: